Quick Start

 },

-// The datatable requires one key of the object to contain a unique identifier, such as a user id.
+// The dataTable requires one key of the object to contain a unique identifier, such as a user id.

 dataUniquePropertyKey: 'id',